High Park: Sports facilities

 In the central area of the park, there are two soccer fields and three baseball diamonds available for organized play.
 One of the baseball diamonds is home to the High Park baseball organization, providing "Little League" organized baseball programs for children.
 The smallest diamond is for T-Ball play and the larger field behind the little league diamond is for older players.
 Next to the little league diamond is the High Park swimming pool.
 In the winter, an ice hockey ice rink is operated to the north of High Park Pool.
-The rink was refurbished in 2009 after donations by the Toronto Maple Leafs professional ice hockey team and retailer Home Depot.
+The rink was refurbished in 2009 after donations by the Toronto Maple Leafs and retailer The Home Depot.

 There are several tennis courts in two separate locations.
 There are concrete courts along Colborne Lodge Road, to the north of the Pool, operated by the High Park Tennis Club.
 Along Parkside Drive, between Howard Park Avenue and Bloor Street, is a set of tennis courts and a club house, operated by the Howard Park Tennis Club.

 High Park was used for cycling events for the 2017 Invictus Games, replacing Toronto Islands which was still recovering from flooding during the spring and summer.